 There are also substantial areas of lateritic cover which may conceal zones of structurally hosted vein mineralisation and supergene enriched or basal laterite hosted gold, in which investigation works will follow.

-The Phase 2 program has focussed on:
+The Phase 2 drilling program completed in August 2021 focussed on:

 - Follow-up of mineralised intercepts from the Phase 1 drilling program,